STEM Activities for HomeschoolersMarch 30, 2023

-If you’re not familiar with STEM, it stands for: Science, Technology, Engineering and Math.
+Most are familiar with STEM, but just to refresh, it stands for Science, Technology, Engineering, and Math.
 It’s an educational philosophy that incorporates each topic so that children are gaining knowledge in an interdisciplinary environment.
-For instance, if you’re teaching science skills, you’ll also include math and perhaps technology in the lesson.
+For example, when teaching science skills, you’ll also integrate math and perhaps technology in the lesson.

-This type of learning is aligned with how things are done in the workforce.
+These subjects are aligned with how things are done in the workforce.
 After all, employers expect their employees to have multiple skills.
-If you’re an engineer you’ll be using all four components on the job — not just engineering.
-It’s a real-world teaching method that prepares students to critically think on multiple levels, which will vastly improve their problem solving skills.
+If you’re an engineer, you’ll be using all four STEM components on the job… not just engineering.
+It’s a real-world teaching method that prepares students to critically think on multiple levels, which will vastly improve their problem-solving skills.

-While teaching STEM subjects is important, it’s also important to add the 4C’s: Collaboration, Creativity, Communication and Critical Thinking.
-A recent study by the technology giant Google, found the top six characteristics that they look for in an employee.
+While teaching STEM subjects is important, it’s also important to add the 4Cs: Collaboration, Creativity, Communication, and Critical Thinking.
+A study by technology giant Google found the top six characteristics that they look for in an employee.
 The results were shocking:

 - Being a good coach